-This is a game changer.
-Patent owners now have a way to stop infringement without having to spend millions in a federal court lawsuit.
-The Amazon APEX patent program enables you to remove infringing product listings from the e-commerce platform.
-Find out how you can take advantage of this Amazon Patent Evaluation Express program.
+For an ecommerce giant that prefers to develop its own systems, it is no surprise that Amazon would create its own legal system for resolving utility patent disputes.
+Meet APEX, Amazon’s own “patent court” if you will.
+This is a game changer for utility patent owners who now have a way to stop infringement without having to spend millions in a federal court lawsuit.
+The Amazon APEX patent program enables utility patent owners to remove infringing product listings from the e-commerce platform.
+Let’s dive into how the Amazon Patent Evaluation Express (APEX) program works.

-Need to remove infringing products on Amazon?
+Need to enforce your utility patent and remove infringing products on Amazon?
 Contact US patent attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you grow your sales by shutting down infringing sellers.

 Which type of patent do you need for Amazon APEX?